D5: Goal Dynamics

 Outdated Goals Stick Without Realignment

-Whether it’s a career pivot, changing values, or rediscovering passions, transformation has become the status quo.
+Whether it’s a career pivot, a shift in values, or rediscovering passions, transformation has become the new norm.
 Dynamic goal planning gives you the structure to evolve with confidence and clarity.

 👉 Want a refresher?
 Jump back to the 4 Principles →